Malawi Facts

 Communications: Telephones: main lines in use: 45,000 (2000); mobile cellular: 49,000 (2000).
 Radio broadcast stations: AM 9, FM 5 (plus 15 repeater stations), shortwave 2 (plus a third station held in standby status) (2001).
 Radios: 2.6 million (1997).
 Television broadcast stations: 1 (2001).
 Televisions: n.a.
 Internet Service Providers (ISPs): 3 (2002).
 Internet users: 35,000 (2002).

 Transportation: Railways: total: 797 km (2002).
 Highways: total: 28,400 km; paved: 5,254 km; unpaved: 23,146 km (1999 est.).
 Waterways: 144 km; Lake Nyasa (Lake Malawi) and Shire Riverall.
-Ports and harbors: Chipoka, Monkey Bay, Nkhata Bay, Nkhotakota, Chilumba.
+Ports and harbours: Chipoka, Monkey Bay, Nkhata Bay, Nkhotakota, Chilumba.
 Airports: 43 (2002).

 International disputes: dispute with Tanzania over the boundary in Lake Nyasa (Lake Malawi) and the meandering Songwe River remain dormant.